+'''

 @end menu

-@node The set command
+@node Set and unset

-@subsection The @code{\set} command
+@subsection @code{\set} and @code{\unset}

+'''

-With the exception of @ commands, $\ \$ commands and punctuation, the section name should match the node name exactly.
+With the exception of @ commands, \ commands and punctuation, the section name should match the node name exactly.

 Sectioning commands (@node and @section) must not appear inside an @ignore.
 Separate those commands with a space, ie @n ode.